arvados/arvados-vscode-cwl-training/README.md

    1. The results of this run will appear in the terminal when the run completes.
 1. Workbench: Paste the workflow identifier into the search box
    1. This will take you to the status page for this workflow

+## Notes

+If you need to change something about the environment of the user on the remote host (for example, the user has been added to a new unix group) you need to restart the vscode server that runs on the remote host.
+Do this in vscode:

+ctrl+shift+p: `Remote-SSH: Kill VS Code Server on Host`

+This is because the vscode server remains running on the remote host even after you disconnect, so exiting/restarting vscode on the desktop has no effect.